0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 The
 <span className="note"><small>The 996 working hour system (<span lang="zh-CN">996工作制</span>) in China requires employees to work from 9:00 am to 9:00 pm, 12 hours per day for 6 days per week; i.e. 72 hours per week.
 It is still widespread as of 2024.</small>996 working hour system</span>
 in China resulted in exhaustion, burnout, mental health conditions, and strained personal relationships among workers.
-This lead to the emergence of the
+This led to the emergence of the
 <ruby lang="zh-CN"><ruby>躺<rt>lying</rt></ruby><rt>tǎng</rt><rb><ruby>平<rt>flat</rt></ruby></rb><rt>píng</rt></ruby>
 movement in the spring of 2021.
 Tang ping reflects a growing discontent among Chinese youth with the intense work expectations and lifestyle sacrifices demanded by the dominant work culture.